republicofdata-io/discursus/README.md

 ## Architecture

-For the discursus project above, we rely on the following architecture to support our instance.
+For the discursus project, we rely on the following architecture.

 <img src="resources/images/discursus_core_architecture.png" width="750px" alt="discursus" />

 Here are the components of this implementation:

-- A suite of miners that sources social public signals such as GDELT and Twitter.
+- A suite of Social Analytics Framework miners that sources social public signals such as GDELT and Twitter.
 - Cloud storage such as S3.
 - Data preparation libraries to repair and enhance data.
 - Data transfer capabilities such as Snowpipe, to move data between cloud storage and cloud data warehouses.